StanDarius24/Licenta/README.md

 In the case of headers it makes absolutely no difference to the compiler.

 In the case of source files different endings will cause the compiler to assume a different language.
 But this can normally be overridden.

+In this project I tried to cover all types of suffixes for this language.

+___
+Still in development...